Plays

 Charlie: History?
 What’s that?
 But making it so, and now shut up!

 Jake: Sure, I had mostly bad days, but also very, very clear ones.
 And I always knew my life was a story, a book, needing to be read in full, played out in its entirety, then probably placed peacefully on an oak shelf somewhere, just before my ultimate… demise.
-Having lived under the grass like a beetle, scuttling back and forth, every step of the way a discovery, for me this grass a forest, every unevenness a mountain, every raindrop a flood, every footstep something larger... than I was.
+Having lived under the grass like a beetle, scuttling back and forth, every step of the way a discovery, for me grass a forest, each unevenness a mountain, every raindrop a flood, every footstep something larger... than I was.
 Fighting for life without knowing it, let alone knowing why, part of some food chain to produce something even more magnificent than what I could see...
-Than me!
+Than I!

 Charlie: Yeah...

-Jake: Mine to be played out, so I don’t miss a beat, a stroke, a strike… The end of the long trek, the first balloonist to reach Uranus…
+Jake: Mine to be played out, so I don’t miss a beat, a stroke, a strike… The end of the long trek, the first balloonist to reach Uranus… The planet of surprises!
+For you, anyway....

 Charlie: I have nothing else to do…